watson-developer-cloud/node-sdk/README.md

 ```

 ## Debug
-This wrapper relies on the `request` npm module writted by
+This library relies on the `request` npm module writted by
 [request][request_github] to call the Watson Services.
 To debug the apps, add
 'request' to the `NODE_DEBUG` environment variable: